-Can I register for more than one internship or case conference per semester?
+Can I register for more than one internship or Internship I and II Class per semester?
 No.

 What are the Washington State internship requirements for licensure?

 Please refer to WAC 246-809-221 - "Either a counseling practicum, or a counseling internship, or both, must be included in the core of study.....
 An internship or practicum used for qualification must have incorporated supervised direct client contact."